-William Hartnell would make a career out of playing tough military NCOs both in films and TV.
-In real life he would join the Royal Armoured Corps in WW2 but be invalided out within 18 months due to a nervous breakdown.
+William Hartnell made a career out of playing tough military NCOs both in films and TV.
+However in real life he joined the Royal Armoured Corps in WW2 but was invalided out within 18 months due to a nervous breakdown.
 See more »

 Good Lord - Windrush!
 What on earth are you doing dressed up as a Jerry?
 You're an absolute bounder.

 At the end of the opening credits, there is a drawing depicting three officers in the "hear, see & speak no evil" stance with the words "the producers gratefully acknowledge the official cooperation of absolutely nobody.
 See more »